steven-fox/laravel-short-urls/README.md

+# Larashurl
-# Short urls with dashboard for Laravel apps.
+Short urls for Laravel apps, dashboard included.

+# Work In Progress
+This package is not yet ready for production applications.
+There are a number of v1 features missing along with comprehensive tests.
+A v1.0.0 release will signal a production ready state.

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/steven-fox/laravel-short-urls.svg?style=flat-square)](https://packagist.org/packages/steven-fox/laravel-short-urls)
 [![GitHub Tests Action Status](https://img.shields.io/github/actions/workflow/status/steven-fox/laravel-short-urls/run-tests.yml?branch=main&label=tests&style=flat-square)](https://github.com/steven-fox/laravel-short-urls/actions?query=workflow%3Arun-tests+branch%3Amain)
 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/steven-fox/laravel-short-urls/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/steven-fox/laravel-short-urls/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/steven-fox/laravel-short-urls.svg?style=flat-square)](https://packagist.org/packages/steven-fox/laravel-short-urls)

-This is where your description should go.
-Limit it to a paragraph or two.
-Consider adding a small example.

-Features from other short url generators:
-- Pixel tracking
-- Public stats
-- Short url tagging
-- Short url descriptions
-- QR codes
-- Smart urls (redirect to multiple urls based on device, browser, location, etc)
-- Webhooks
--

-KEY FEATURES
-Larashurl
+# Features

 - Short urls can either respond with a redirect response or a customizable view.
-The customizable view would allow one to embed GA/FB/etc tracker javascript into the page before performing a browser-based redirect.
+The customizable view would allow one to perform browser-based actions before performing a client side redirect.
+Ex: embed GA/FB/etc tracker javascript into the page or show a custom message..
 - Short urls have a configurable destination url.
-- ** Short urls can have a query/url param that would make it easy to track individual visitors that aren't necessarily auth users.
-So, say a newsletter link: it would be the same short url but could have some sort of url param that would allow one to record the subscriber that clicked it, which is different than a user_id/auth_id.
 - Short urls have a configurable url key.
 - Short urls can use a custom seed for the key generator.
-- Short urls can use a custom key generator (interface).
+- Short urls can use a custom key generator.
-- Short urls can use a custom user agent parser (interface).
+- Short urls can use a custom user agent parser.
+- Short urls have an optional feature to attempt visitor identification (relating a short url visit back to a particular user of your system) based on multiple resolution options - authentication or custom query params.
 - Short urls have a configurable redirect status code.
-- Short urls can be associated with a model?
-Would this allow one to dynamically determine the destination url?
-- Short urls can be attached to multiple campaigns.
+- Short urls can be attached to a campaign to group similar links together and control bulk settings.
-- Short urls can have options:
+- Short urls can have various options on an individual link basis:
   - Max number of uses (including single use).
   - Activation and deactivation datetime.
   - Tracking visits.